Community building is not a passing trend. In France, it has been a sustainable and profitable strategy for several years.

 Thanks to Community Building, companies can benefit from detailed feedback, demonstrate continuous improvement on products or services, test new offers in preview...
-And this, thanks to the power of exchanges, the proximity link and the feeling of belonging that reigns in the communities.
+And all, thanks to the power of exchanges, the proximity link, and the feeling of belonging that reigns in the communities.

 Building and animating a community: a full-time job

 To reap the benefits of community building here's the key thing to understand: becoming a community builder is a full-time job.
 Companies that call on these professions must deploy a long-term community strategy, which is not limited to building a community.

 Indeed, throughout the year, the Community Builder must animate and engage the members of the community.
 To achieve this, his job includes the organization of regular events (webinars, online conferences, face-to-face meetings, etc.), but also the creation of quality content.
 The Community Builder ensures that he always has relevant information to share or precise answers to bring to the community's questions.